 Buy the Jordan Pass to visit Petra

 Make sure you buy and print your Jordan Pass before you arrive in Jordan.
 You will need to show it almost everywhere.
 They stamped it everywhere.
 But I guess it should work if you show it on your phone.
 I admit I saw people showing the Jordan Pass on their phone.
 But that wasn’t my case, so I don’t know if it works everywhere.

 Petra is an ancient city.
-Even today, the archaeologists don’t know much about the civilization which built it.
+Even today, archaeologists don’t know much about the civilization which built it.
 And it is still unclear the purpose of some of the rock-carved temples.
-It is a city, of bedouins the nomad population living in those areas.
-They have been around for a long time, you will see them all around Jordan.
+It is a city of bedouins, the nomad population living in those areas.
+They have been around for a long time; you will see them all around Jordan.

 The best times to visit Petra

 Petra is a large, ancient city.
 It involves walking a lot, climbing rocks (if you wish to explore that), and standing in the sun for countless hours.

 May I mention that it gets crowded no matter what time of the year you decide to visit?
 Even so, I visited in mid-November, and it was bearable.
 During the day there were 25 degrees, maybe more in the sunlight.
 The mornings and evenings were chilly.
 Depending on the day, hotels can be fully booked, as there are many buses full of tourists.
 I recommend finding accommodation in advance.
 It is pricey no matter what, so just book it in advance and find something you like.